Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 In the 1970s, Japanese cinema explored themes of gender equality through bold narratives that highlighted societal issues and the struggles of women in patriarchal structures:

-1. Resistance Against Oppression:
+1. Resistance against oppression:
 The films often portrayed women resisting systemic discrimination and patriarchal structures.
 This mirrors the rise of feminist movements in Japan during the 1970s, which pushed for workplace equality, reproductive rights, and greater representation in a traditionally male-dominated society.

-2. Sexual Freedom and Choice:
+2. Sexual freedom and choice:
 Themes of women asserting control over their sexuality and decisions reflect societal shifts in Japan post-World War II.
 The country's rapid modernization and exposure to global ideas of individual freedom created a backdrop where traditional gender roles were increasingly questioned.

-3. Marginalization in a Patriarchal Society:
+3. Marginalization in a patriarchal society:
 Stories depicting women feeling trapped or marginalized in societal roles highlight the struggles of modernization.
 As Japan's economy boomed, women often faced a conflict between traditional expectations and new opportunities, leading to feelings of isolation and a re-evaluation of their societal roles.

 #### Predominence of Adult movies